slowanimals/Nomad/README.md

 - HTML5
 - CSS3

+## How to Use:
+- Click on **Upload** to upload any amount of images, then enter the name of the folder you want the images to go into
+  - Entering the name of an existing folder will place the images in that folder
+- Click on **Generate** to run the plotting engine after making any changes
+  - OSMnx takes a bit of time to load new graph data, so the first generation attempt might take about a minute
+- Click on the **Delete** button next to trip names in order to delete the folder
+- Click **Clear Cache** to delete the cache
+   - The cache saves OSMNx graph data, so generating after deleting the cache might take longer

 ## Idea
 I wanted to build a desktop app that uses images from your travels to help visualize all of your trips on one map.
-I also wanted to make a system that can rebuild routes from images as opposed to needing exact real-time location data.
+I also wanted to learn how network graphs work for mapping apps, so I learned how to work with OSMnx to work with coordinates in order to construct visual paths.

 ## Features
 - Rendering engine that